Student Fellowships

 Need more information?

-The Student Research and Fellowship Program is co-directed by Angela Murillo and Jarek Nabrzyski.
+The CI Compass Fellowship Program is directed by Angela Murillo, Director of CICF and Nicole Virdone, CI Compass Director of Outreach.
 For more information on the program, please email cicf@ci-compass.org.